-In order to better understand this architecture, spend some time looking through the code in project3-6.0/src/cscie259/project3/wahoo/.
+In order to better understand this architecture, spend some time looking through the code in project3-7.0/src/cscie259/project3/wahoo/.

-Start by examining the Login servlet by way of Login. java, which handles the task of creating notice how it authenticating and users; uses login.xsl project3-6.0/webapps/ROOT/xs1/ to generate the login screen.
-Notice how HTTP GETs and HTTP POSTs are both handled by dowork (\cdot, \cdot, \cdot) , which essentially drives the entire servlet.
-Since Wahoo's login screen is rather minimalist, displayLoginForm(·,·,·) does little more than apply (by way of TrAX) login.xsl to a dummy XML file (i.e., project3-6.0/webapps/ROOT/xml/dummy.xml); certainly a more interesting login screen could make use of actual XML content.
+Start by examining the Login servlet by way of Login. java, which handles the task of authenticating and creating users; notice how it uses login.xsl in project3-7.0/webapps/ROOT/xs1/ to generate the login screen.
+Notice how HTTP GETs and HTTP POSTs are both handled by dowork $(\cdot, \cdot, \cdot)$ , which essentially drives the entire servlet.
+Since Wahoo's login screen is rather minimalist, displayLoginForm $(\cdot, \cdot, \cdot)$ does little more than apply (by way of TrAX) login.xsl to an empty document; certainly a more interesting login screen could make use of a non-empty document or actual XML content.
 Note, by the way, that the XHTML generated by login.xsl includes a form that will be submitted via an HTTP POST operation back to the Login servlet.
 Finally, notice how the mere presence of a username in the session implies that a user is currently authenticated (useful knowledge if you wish to detect whether a user's attempted to visit some servlet prior to authenticating).

-Take a quick peek, by the way, at project3-6.0/webapps/ROOT/index.jsp, a minimalist JSP that redirects users to the Login servlet.
+Take a quick peek, by the way, at project3-7.0/webapps/ROOT/index.jsp, a minimalist JSP that redirects users to the Login servlet.
 In other words, if a user visits / on your instance of Tomcat, the user will be redirected automatically to /servlet/login.